-- the defending team tries to prevent an increase in pace or a targeted attacking action, through correct and active defensive methods; - ➤ if the defending team tries to interrupt a pass sequence of the attacking team by committing infractions in accordance with Rule 8:3, this behaviour has to be consistently punished progressively.
+- the defending team tries to prevent an increase in pace or a targeted attacking action, through correct and active defensive methods; - if the defending team tries to interrupt a pass sequence of the attacking team by committing infractions in accordance with Rule 8:3, this behaviour has to be consistently punished progressively.

-D3.
 Notes concerning the maximum number of passes

-D3a.
-Before the execution of the 4th pass:

-- If the referees decide a free throw or a throw-in to the attacking team when the forewarning signal has been shown, it does not interrupt the count of passes. - Similarly if a pass or a shot on goal is blocked by a court player of the defending team and the ball goes to the attacking team (even as a goalkeeper throw), it does not interrupt the count of passes.
+- 1. Before the execution of the 4th pass: - If the referees decide a free throw or a throw-in to the attacking team when the forewarning signal has been shown, it does not interrupt the count of passes. - Similarly If a pass or a shot on goal is blocked by a court player of the defending team and the ball goes to the attacking team (even as a goalkeeper throw), it is counted as a pass it

-D3b.
-After the execution of the 4th pass:
+2. After the execution of the 4th pass:

-- ➤ If a free throw, a throw-in (or a goalkeeper throw) is awarded to the attacking team after the 4th pass, the team has the possibility of combining a throw with one additional pass to finish the attack. - The same applies if the throw executed after the 4th pass is blocked by the defending team and the ball is directed to an attacking player or passes the side line or the outer goal line.
-In this case, the attacking team has the possibility of finishing the attack by making one additional pass.
+- If a free throw, a throw-in (or a goalkeeper throw) is awarded to the attacking team after the 4th pass, the team has the possibility of combining this a throw with one additional pass to finish the attack. - The same applies if the throw executed after the 4th pass is blocked by the defending team and the ball is deflected directed to an attacking player or passes the side line or the outer goal line.
+In these cases this case, the attacking team has the possibility of finishing the attack by making one additional pass.